Daily Houserule tweets: January 2023

 2023-01-17: GURPS’ combat turn sequence is set at the start of a combat and doesn’t change after that – which is good!
 (See reasons: link)

-But a change in sequence arguably make sense in one case: when a character uses the Wait maneuver.
+But a change in sequence arguably makes sense when a character uses the Wait maneuver.

 Ex: Four fighters are going at it in the sequence ABCD ABCD ABCD…

-B decides to Wait until D makes a move, so we get A B (Wait…) C B (acts!)
+B decides to Wait until D makes a move, so we get A B (Wait…) C B (now B acts!)
 D. The action plays out as ACBD.

 Some GMs swear by the idea.
 It feels solid to me!